pramukta/mftrees/README.md

 The selected features are the square root of radially averaged Fourier power spectra computed as follows

+Docs are present in the repo (/docs/html/index.html) but can't be linked to until the repo is made public.

 ## Quickstart

 The general steps to training and applying a model with these routines are: